carina-studio/ULogViewer/ULogViewer/ChangeList.md

 + Automatically generate statistic of **'Duration'**, **'Quantity'** and **'Byte size'** of selected results of log analysis.
 + Support selecting the log with earliest/latest timestamp (time span) by clicking **'Earliest/Latest timestamp of log'** button at bottom of log viewer.
 + Add directory of [**Homebrew**](https://brew.sh/) as default path on **macOS** to search command.
++ Add **'Script log output window'** for better script debugging experience.
++ Support searching selected property of log on the Internet.

 ## Improvement
 + Allow editing pattern (Regular Expression) directly in text area.
 You can still edit pattern detailedly by clicking the button at right hand side of text area.
 + Automatically use log level mapping of log reading if specific log level is undefined in log level mapping of log writing.
 + Allow editing built-in log profile and new log profile will be created automatically.
++ No need to import related types and namespaces manually in script of log analysis and log data source.
 + Select proper scale factor of screen on **Linux** automatically.
 + Show **Level** log property in special way.
 + Improve control of history of log text filter.
++ Show indicator on toolbar when new log analysis result has been generated in backgroud.
 + Show sample result when typing Date and Time Format.
 + Improve layout of items on toolbar.
 + More icons for log profile.